 Less than 10 minutes from the Garden Route’s golden beaches

 Awards and Accolades

-Lakeside Lodge has a 5-star rating, the highest award by the TGCSA (Tourism Grading Council of South Africa).
+Lakeside Lodge has a 4-star rating, the second highest award by the TGCSA (Tourism Grading Council of South Africa).
 The TGCSA star grading is an independent quality assessment and official ranking system recognised around the world for the standard of service and facilities which hotel guests can expect.